 Hence diversification and asset allocation are required.

-Why Asset Allocation
+Why Asset Allocation is required?

 I am just putting simple questions and if the answer is affirmation, everyone requires asset allocation